BUSINESS ADMINISTRATION CAREERS

 Government Information Specialist

-Government Information Specialists provide experienced analysis, evaluation, recommendations, determinations and responses concerning complex requests and inquiries about the release and dissemination of FBI information and/or documents or litigation handled by Office of General Counsel (OGC) attorneys.
+Government Information Specialists provide experienced analysis and evaluation, as well as recommend, determine and respond to complex requests and inquiries about the release and dissemination of FBI information and/or documents or litigation handled by Office of General Counsel (OGC) Attorneys.
 They also serve as a resource and point of contact on matters involving Freedom of Information and Privacy Acts (FOIPA), national security classification and the FBI.

 Their duties include, but are not limited to: